wyndchyme/mc3ds-modern/.github/README.md

 <ins>__DISTRIBUTION__</ins>

-_Those involved in the distribution of Modernization MegaPack on the Minecraft 3DS UniStore._
+_Those involved in the distribution of Modernization MegaPack on the Minecraft 3DS Community UniStore._

 - Nawrek